appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls05-operators.md

 ---
 id: ls05-operators
 title: Operators
-summary: Operators are an essential part of programming.
+description: Operators are an essential part of programming.
 They enable us to manipulate data in a variety of ways.
 Dart includes a large number of built-in operators for performing various types of operations.
 Unary operators take only one operand, whereas binary operators take two operands with operators.
 ---

 Recommended Time: 1 day